 HIV stands for human immunodeficiency virus.
 It is the virus that can lead to AIDS (acquired immunodeficiency syndrome).
 HIV is spread mainly by having sex or sharing injection drug equipment, such as needles, with someone who has HIV.
 Only certain fluids—blood, semen (cum), pre-seminal fluid (pre-cum), rectal fluids, vaginal fluids, and breast milk—from an HIV-infected person can transmit HIV.

 Everyone between the ages of 13 and 64 should get tested for HIV at least once.

-If you have higher risk factors for getting HIV—men who have sex with men, people with more than one sexual partner, transgender people who have sex with men, people who have recently had an STI, and people who use injection drugs, we recommend getting retested at least once a year and maybe more.
+If you have higher risk factors for getting HIV—people with more than one sexual partner, people who have recently had an STI, and people who use injection drugs, we recommend getting retested at least once a year and maybe more.